Garbage Collection with Pony-ORCA

-An actor may garbage collect between its normal behaviours, i.e. it need not wait untils its message queue is empty.
+An actor may garbage collect between its normal behaviours, i.e. it need not wait until its message queue is empty.

 Pony-ORCA can be applied to several other programming languages, provided that they satisfy the following two requirements:

 Actor behaviours are atomic.

 Message delivery is causal.
-Causal: messages arrive before any messages they may have caused, if they have the same destination.
-So there needs to be some kind of causal ordering guarantee, but less requirements than with comparable concurrent, fast garbage collectors.
+Causal: messages arrive before any messages they may have caused if they have the same destination.
+So there needs to be some kind of causal ordering guarantee, but fewer requirements than with comparable concurrent, fast garbage collectors.